nushell/nushell.github.io/book/quick_tour.md

 You can see that to make this work we didn't pass commandline arguments to [`ls`](/commands/docs/ls.md).
 Instead, we used the [`sort-by`](/commands/docs/sort-by.md) command that Nu provides to do the sorting of the output of the [`ls`](/commands/docs/ls.md) command.
 To see the biggest files on top, we also used [`reverse`](/commands/docs/reverse.md).

 Nu provides many commands that can work on tables.
-For example, we could filter the contents of the [`ls`](/commands/docs/ls.md) table so that it only shows files over 1 kilobyte:
+For example, we could use [`where`](/commands/docs/where.md) to filter the contents of the [`ls`](/commands/docs/ls.md) table so that it only shows files over 1 kilobyte:

 @[code](@snippets/introduction/ls_where_example.sh)